Zygmunt Janiszewski: Early life and education

 He was born to mother Julia Szulc-Chojnicka and father, Czeslaw Janiszewski who was a graduate of the University of Warsaw and served as the director of the Société du Crédit Municipal in Warsaw.

-Janiszewski left Poland to study mathematics in Zurich, Munich and Göttingen, where he was taught by some of the most prominent mathematicians of the time, such as Heinrich Burkhardt, David Hilbert, Hermann Minkowski and Ernst Zermelo.
+Janiszewski left Poland to study mathematics in Zürich, Munich and Göttingen, where he was taught by some of the most prominent mathematicians of the time, such as Heinrich Burkhardt, David Hilbert, Hermann Minkowski and Ernst Zermelo.
 He then went to Paris and in 1911 received his doctorate in topology under the supervision of Henri Lebesgue.
 His thesis was titled Sur les continus irréductibles entre deux points (On the Irreducible Continuous Curves Between Two Points).
 In 1913, he published a seminal work in the field of topology of surface entitled On Cutting the Plane by Continua.

 Career

 Janiszewski taught at the University of Lwów and was professor at the University of Warsaw.
 At the outbreak of World War I he was a soldier in the Polish Legions of Józef Piłsudski, and took part in operations around Volyn.
 Along with other officers, he refused to swear an oath of allegiance to the Austrian government.
 He subsequently left the Legions and went into hiding under an assumed identity, Zygmunt Wicherkiewicz, in Boiska, near Zwoleń.
 From Boiska he moved on to Ewin, near Włoszczowa, where he directed a shelter for homeless children.

-In 1917, he published an article O potrzebach matematyki w Polsce in the Nauka Polska journal, thus initiating the Polish School of Mathematics.
+In 1917 he published an article "O potrzebach matematyki w Polsce" ("On the Needs of Mathematics in Poland") in the journal Nauka Polska (Polish Learning), thus initiating the Polish School of Mathematics.
 He also founded the journal Fundamenta Mathematicae.
-Janiszewski proposed the name of the journal in 1919, though the first issue was published in 1920, after his death.
+Janiszewski proposed the journal's name in 1919, but the first issue was published only after his death in 1920.

 Janiszewski devoted the family property that he had inherited from his father to charity and education.
 He also donated all the prize money that he received from mathematical awards and competitions to the education and development of young Polish students.